On the solution of a Riesz equilibrium problem and integral identities for special functions: Abstract

 \section{Abstract}

-The aim of this note is to provide a quadratic external field extension of a classical result of Marcel Riesz for the equilibrium measure on a ball with respect to Riesz $s$-kernels, including the logarithmic kernel, in arbitrary dimensions.
-The equilibrium measure is a radial arcsine distribution.
+The aim of this note is to provide a full space quadratic external field extension of a classical result of Marcel Riesz for the equilibrium measure on a ball with respect to Riesz $s$-kernels.
+We address the case $s = d - 3$ for arbitrary dimension $d$, in particular the logarithmic kernel in dimension $3$.
+The equilibrium measure for this full space external field problem turns out to be a radial arcsine distribution supported on a ball with a special radius.
 As a corollary, we obtain new integral identities involving special functions such as elliptic integrals and more generally hypergeometric functions.
-These identities are not found in the existing tables for series and integrals, and are not recognized by advanced mathematical software.
-Among other ingredients, our proofs involve the Euler\,--\,Lagrange variational characterization, the Funk\,--\,Hecke formula, and the Weyl lemma for the regularity of elliptic equations.
+It seems that these identities are not found in the existing tables for series and integrals, and are not recognized by advanced mathematical software.
+Among other ingredients, our proofs involve the Euler\,--\,Lagrange variational characterization, the Funk\,--\,Hecke formula, the Weyl regularity lemma, the maximum principle, and special properties of hypergeometric functions.